ashumeow/random-space-images/README.md

 Note: Oh!
 Turn on your internet connection while trying it.
 ```
 <b>Release:</b>
-There will be a release soon.
-For now, there is a pre-release.
+There will be a release sooner with good enhancements. <br>
+For now, this is a pre-release.
 ***
 <b>Contributions:</b><br>
 If interested to send more space images along with it's name and telescope used for capturing and year... <br>